-As a result, you are constantly forced into a state of discomfort, which means you’re farther and farther away from a state of peace.
+As a result, you are constantly forced into a state of discomfort and obligation, and this is guaranteed to wear you down over time.

 The burdens of over-complication are bad enough, but there is serious external pressure here, too:

-- Way back in February of 2010, Google started making site speed a primary consideration in its rankings.
+- Way back in February of 2010, Google started making site speed a primary consideration in search rankings.

 - The rise of mobile internet access—along with smaller screens and slower connections—has brought performance to the forefront.